Mary Scheer: Other projects

-Besides Mad TV, Scheer has appeared in several television shows.
+Besides Mad TV, Scheer has appeared in several other television shows.
 Her credits include Reno 911!, Primetime Glick, X-Chromosome, Free Ride, and Dropping Out.
 She had a recurring role on the Nickelodeon sitcom iCarly as Marissa Benson, the extremely overprotective mother of Nathan Kress's character Freddie Benson.
 The show ran from September 8, 2007, to November 23, 2012.
 She also reprised the same role for the iCarly reboot on Paramount+.

-After leaving Mad TV, she appeared in the films Elvira's Haunted Hills, The New Women Chump Change, and It Can Always Get Worse Kathy from 2001 to 2005.
-She also starred as Gladys, the grumpy, lonely camp director of Camp Kikiwaka in the first 2 seasons of Bunk'd.
+After leaving Mad TV, she appeared in the films Elvira's Haunted Hills, The New Women, Chump Change, and It Can Always Get Worse Kathy, from 2001 to 2005.
+She also starred as Gladys, the grumpy and lonely camp director of Camp Kikiwaka in the first 2 seasons of Bunk'd.

-Besides onscreen appearances, Scheer has become a voice actress, lending her voice to numerous commercials and several animated projects like Family Guy and King of the Hill.
+Besides her on-screen appearances, Scheer has also become a voice actress, lending her voice to numerous commercials and several animated projects, including Family Guy and King of the Hill.
 Scheer's voice also appears in the animated feature film Batman Beyond: Return of the Joker.
 Scheer performed all female voices in Spike TV's humorous game show MXC (she was credited as portraying Everygirl).
 In season four, she became MXCs supervising producer.

 Scheer also appeared on the Jennette McCurdy web series What's Next for Sarah? as Sarah's therapist.